About UK Lotto

 The UK Lotto is the national lottery game in the United Kingdom and one of the most popular.
 It has created thousands of millionaires since its launch in 1994.

 Lotto is simple to play, and all that is required of players is to pick six numbers from a range of 1 – 59.
-In order to win the jackpot, all six numbers that are drawn must match the winning numbers.
-There is also a ‘Bonus Ball’ which allows players to win a second category prize if combined with 5 matches, while a guaranteed consolation of £25 is awarded for matching three numbers.
+In order to win the jackpot, all six numbers that were played must match the winning numbers.
+There is also a ‘Bonus Ball’ which allows players to win a second category prize if combined with 5 matches, while a guaranteed consolation of £30 is awarded for matching three numbers.

-There are six prize categories available in total, with overall odds of winning any prize being 1 in 9.3, while with the old Lotto they were 1 in 54.
+There are six prize categories available in total, with overall odds of winning any prize being 1 in 9.3.
 The table below displays a breakdown of each prize category.
 In case of a rollover, the prizes are higher (estimated amounts shown in brackets).

 |6||2||Free Lucky Dip||1 in 10.3|

 The draws take place every Wednesday at 20:00 (GMT) and Saturday at 19:45 (GMT).

 Notable Winners and Jackpots